This is my updated Thrivecart review a year after purchasing it for my business.

 This is one hugely powerful aspect of ThriveCart you won’t find on most of the shopping cart services in the marketing space.

-Apple Pay allows your customers to make their payment right from their mobile devices without having to enter card details or authenticate their PayPal.
+Apple Pay allows your customers to make their payments right from their mobile devices without having to enter card details or authenticate their PayPal.

 The more interesting is: